South Arcade

 South Arcade are an English rock band from Oxford.
-Formed in 2021, the band went viral for videos of their band practices and performed at BBC Radio 1's New Music Live in Halifax, West Yorkshire, in November 2024.
-Their 2005 EP was inspired by various genres and artists from the 2000s and was received positively by Distorted Sound Magazine.
-Their works are usually described as pop punk or alternative rock and have been likened to those by Pale Waves, Avril Lavigne, and Bring Me the Horizon.
+Formed in 2021, the band went viral for videos of their band practices.
+Their debut EP, 2005, was inspired by various genres and artists from the 2000s and was received positively by Distorted Sound Magazine.
+Their works are usually described as pop-punk or alternative rock and have been likened to those by Pale Waves, Avril Lavigne, and Bring Me the Horizon.